sderosiaux/every-single-day-i-tldr/README.md

 # 19-03-2018

+- https://images.guide/ The most complete guide to image optimization you can find.
+Very informative to be aware of every possibilities to optimize our pictures because #perfmatters.
 - https://insights.stackoverflow.com/survey/2018/ Stack Overflow Developer Survey 2018
 - https://community.akamai.com/community/web-performance/blog/2016/06/22/understanding-how-the-http2-protocol-is-negotiated Understanding how the HTTP/2 protocol is negociated
 - https://medium.com/@duhroach/improving-cloud-function-cold-start-time-2eb6f5700f6 GCP boot time: reduce dependencies, have 1 version of them (cached), lazy load them if possible (not needed at boot time).